richmahn/en_tn/luk/09/intro.md

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 An example in this chapter is: "Whoever would save his life will lose it, but whoever loses his life for my sake will save it." ([Luke 9:24](./23.md)).

 ##### Son of Man #####
 Jesus refers to himself as the "Son of Man" in this passage.
-Referring to oneself using the third person may not be possible in all languages.
+Some languages may not allow a person to refer to himself in the third person.
 (See: [[rc://en/tw/dict/bible/kt/sonofman]])

 ##### "Receiving" #####
 The ULB uses this word several times in this chapter with a variety of meanings.
 Jesus says, "If someone receives a little child like this in my name, he also is receiving me, and if someone receives me, he is also receiving the one who sent me" ([Luke 9:48](./46.md)).
 In this verse, "receiving" could be translated as "serving."
 In another verse it is said, "the people there did not receive him" ([Luke 9:53](./51.md)).
 In this verse, "receive" can be translated as "believe" or "accept."
 (See: [[rc://en/tw/dict/bible/kt/believe]])